When We Stand Together

 "When We Stand Together" is the lead single by the Canadian rock band Nickelback from their seventh studio album, Here and Now.

 Release

 "When We Stand Together", along with "Bottoms Up" were made free for listening on the band's official website on September 22, 2011.
 Both songs were released as singles on September 26 and available for download on September 27.
 The music video was released on November 3, 2011.

 "When We Stand Together" was used for the theme song of WWE's Tribute to the Troops.
 The band also performed this song at the event.

 Boxer Lucian Bute came out to the ring with this song before his World Title fight with Carl Froch on May 26, 2012.

+A few seconds of the intro to the song were used during the Sunday Night Football game between the Baltimore Ravens and Buffalo Bills on September 7, 2025.

 Music video

 The official video was directed by Justin Francis and made its debut on November 3, 2011, on Big Morning Buzz Live on VH1.

 The video was filmed at Malibu State Park.
 The hill is the same hill from the television show M*A*S*H.

 As of November 2020, the music video has more than 115 million views on YouTube.